Rapptz/discord.py/docs/guide/interactions/views.rst

 Creating components
 ~~~~~~~~~~~~~~~~~~~~

-We also need to create components for our UI, in this example
-two buttons, a `Yes` and `No` button.
+We also need to create components for our UI, two buttons, a `Yes` and `No` button.

 There are two main ways to create components, we'll cover both in this section.